Your 2025 Love & Sex Horoscope Is Here. What Really Turns You On?

 This is a year to explore heartfelt intimacy with an open mind and a curious soul.
 Sexually, you’ll find satisfaction not just in physical pleasure but in emotional vulnerability with people who are willing to peel back the layers of your multidimensional personality.
 By slowing down and being fully present with a partner (or several), you’ll create a magnetic energy that draws love to you effortlessly.

-The Virgo lunar eclipse on March 14 invites you to step back and reflect on your sentimental patterns in relationships.
-You might find yourself longing for a deeper connection but overanalyzing every move you or your partner makes.
+The Virgo lunar eclipse on 14th March invites you to step back and reflect on your sentimental patterns in relationships.
+You might find yourself longing for a deeper connection but overanalysing every move you or your partner makes.
 Instead of letting your mind take over, drop into your body.
-Try something soothing and sensual, like sharing a warm bath with your partner or practicing synchronized breathing to create greater harmony and intimacy.
+Try something soothing and sensual, like sharing a warm bath with your partner or practicing synchronised breathing to create greater harmony and intimacy.

 AdvertisementADVERTISEMENT

-Six months later, during the Pisces lunar eclipse on September 7, you’ll feel a pull toward emotional healing through sensual expression, allowing yourself to embrace raw, unfiltered intimacy.
-And once the Virgo solar eclipse completes eclipse season on September 21, you’ll settle into a more balanced dynamic, feeling secure and ready to prioritize pleasure in all its forms.
+Six months later, during the Pisces lunar eclipse on 7th September, you’ll feel a pull toward emotional healing through sensual expression, allowing yourself to embrace raw, unfiltered intimacy.
+And once the Virgo solar eclipse completes eclipse season on 21st September, you’ll settle into a more balanced dynamic, feeling secure and ready to prioritise pleasure in all its forms.
 You’ll be focused on pleasing yourself first and foremost, because you’ve faced the harsh truths that come with being overly generous.

 Scorpio Sun & Rising: